 Having low vision can impact the treatment for any other conditions you may have, says Dr. Hutchins, so it’s important to make sure your primary-care provider is looped in with your eye doctors and vice versa.
 Plus, your internist or N.P. can be another source of support and hope.
 “The doctor should offer reassurance and encouragement since a visually impaired person can lead a full life with help from low-vision aids and OT.
 Often just knowing that he/she will retain some functional vision is what the person needs to hear,” says Dr. Hutchins.
 Coping with AMD requires effort, and positive reinforcement is crucial, he adds.

+Rehabilitation teachers require highly specialized training and certification specifically for visual rehabilitation.
 This professional provides instruction and guidance in adaptive independent living skills, explains Dr. Sukhija.
 “This type of instruction helps you to become more confident in living independently,” she says.

 Orientation and Mobility Specialist